m4tthw-xu/MNIST_CNN/README.md

 - **`model.py`**: Contains code for loading and preprocessing the MNIST dataset, defining the CNN architecture, training the model, and saving it.
 - **`test_model.py`**: Contains code for loading the saved model, preprocessing images from a directory, and outputting predictions.
 - **`interactive_model.py`**: Contains code for creating an interactive drawing window, capturing mouse events, preprocessing the drawn digit, and displaying predictions in real-time.

-## Conclusion

-This project provides a comprehensive example of building and using a CNN for digit classification.
-It includes scripts for training, testing, and interactive use, demonstrating the versatility and power of deep learning models.